What Is A Sinus Lift?

-A Sinus Augmentation Is generally performed at Dr. Seth R. Brooks’ office, under Local Anesthesia.
+A Sinus Augmentation Is generally performed at our office under Local Anesthesia.
 However, some patients also may request Oral or Intravenous Sedative Medication as well.

 To schedule a consultation and find out more about sinus lift, contact our office at (405) 329-3500.